jsaelhof/movie-picker/README.md

 - No source.
 Is there a way to search Netflix/Prime/Disney?
 - Mobile view
 - Undo for move to watched list action.
 Use toast.
-- Extract an Action component that takes an Icon and a handler
-- Idea: Highlight long and short movies on rollover?
+- Idea: Highlight/filter long and short movies on rollover?
 Probably not needed.
+- ~~Extract an Action component that takes an Icon and a handler~~
 - ~~Editing.
 Using "Add" with new info doesn't work to fix a title.
 Runtime also gets overwritten if not provided.~~
 - ~~Sort by name/date added/length/genre.~~
 - ~~Restrict pick to 100 minutes or less.~~